They Drew Fire: A WWII D-Day Webquest

 Caption for drawing to left, from the Navy Historical website: "Exposed to enemy fire as he steered his craft to shore, the lives of thirty-six infantrymen in his small LCVP were his responsibility.
 If he failed in his mission of landing these troops, the strategy of admirals went for naught; the bombardment of a naval force alone could never gain a foothold on the hostile and contested shore.
 Prairie boy or city lad, the coxswain became a paragon of courageous determination and seamanship."

-The Battles of D-Day:
+The Battles of D-Day, US Army website:

 Your Project Worksheet: